Black hole spectroscopy of collapsing and merging neutron stars: Waveform classification and qualitative analysis

 We classified all 130 dRNS models through visual inspection (our classification for each model is given in Table~\ref{tab:inittab}).
 In particular, the distinction between \texttt{Class I} and \texttt{Class II} is quite subjective.
 Our distinguishing criterion between these two classes is that if there were no clear additional oscillations as for the \texttt{Class II} model in Fig.~\ref{fig:Classcomp}, i.e., something that looks like a clean \texttt{Class I} ringdown, then we would look at the amount of peaks present in the modulus of $|r\Psi_{4\ 20}|$.
 If the model had a suspiciously small number of peaks, then we classified it as a member of \texttt{Class II}, since matter cannot produce high-amplitude oscillations that erase previous ringdown features but rather is of the same amplitude and cuts off these later peaks.
 In Fig.~\ref{fig:classification}, we show the distribution of classes in the $\hat{A}-r_p/r_e$ plane.
 The most models are of \texttt{Class I} (53), followed by \texttt{Class III} (48), and the fewest amount of models are found for \texttt{Class II} (29).
 Looking back at Fig.~\ref{fig:classification}, we noticed a couple of trends.
 We find that the smaller the rotation parameter gets, the fewer \texttt{Class I} models we can find, indicating that a larger differential rotation disfavors the presence of a clean ringdown.
 Especially for models with $\hat{A}\leq0.2$, we find no \texttt{Class I} models, but all are either of \texttt{Class II} or \texttt{III}, since typically these are the systems with larger rotation and more complex collapse dynamics.
 Also, we found that models with $r_p/r_e\geq0.85$ are exclusively of \texttt{Class II} or \texttt{Class III}.
 For the \texttt{Class I} models, we identified two ``islands'' at intermediate and small axis ratios with $\hat{A}>0.2$.
 However, we will not attempt to draw particular conclusions about possible connections between $\hat{A}$ and $r_p/r_e$ and our classification, since generally the dynamics of each simulation are complex.
-Furthermore, we find that, although generally robust and clearly dependent on the presence of matter outside of the formed horizon, the classification for each particular model depends on the exact numerical setup (e.g., resolution, reconstruction, Riemann solver).